 In effect, this usage of the GNATS PR database is as a long-term project tracking system.

-In an ideal world, the GNATS PR database would be empty, we'd release perfect software, and Microsoft would be a shadow of its current self.
+In an ideal world, the GNATS PR database would be empty, we'd release perfect software, and everyone would get along.

 >Priority: field in the PR reflects this ideal,